godwin8030/godwin8030/README.md

 Hi 👋 My name is Godwin Shibu
 =============================

-Web Developer and Designer
+Analyst and Dev
 --------------------------

 I'm a budding web developer and 3D model designer.
 I've been working with computers since I was a kid, and I absolutely love the challenge of creating something new.
 I have a strong background in web development.
 I'm comfortable working with HTML, CSS, JavaScript, and other coding languages.
 I enjoy the challenge of creating a website from scratch, and I'm always eager to learn new technologies.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [godwinshibu01@gmail.com](mailto:godwinshibu01@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning Python
 * 🤝  I'm open to collaborating on Blockchain and web3 based projects

 ### Skills